squidfunk/mkdocs-material/docs/plugins/privacy.md

     ---

-    The optimize plugin automatically identifies and optimizes all media files that you reference in your project by using compression and conversion techniques.
+    The optimize plugin allows to optimize all downloaded external assets detected by the privacy plugin by using compression and conversion techniques.

     ---